patel-zeel/gpax/README.md

 - `noise`: the noise to use (default: `HomoskedasticNoise`)
 - `mean`: the mean to use (default: `ScalarMean`)

-2. `initialise_params(key, X, X_inducing)` method initialises the parameters of the model. `X` is passed to infer the dimensionality of X for kernel e.g. if `X` is (5, 3) and ARD is true, kernel lengthscale will be initialized of shape (3,). `X_inducing` is optional argument and it is only used when using `GibbsKernel` and/or `HeteroScedasticNoise`.
+2. `initialize_params(key, X, X_inducing)` method initializes the parameters of the model. `X` is passed to infer the dimensionality of X for kernel e.g. if `X` is (5, 3) and ARD is true, kernel lengthscale will be initialized of shape (3,). `X_inducing` is optional argument and it is only used when using `GibbsKernel` and/or `HeteroScedasticNoise`.

 ### SparseGP (WIP)
 1. It is a sparse GP regression class.
 It takes all the arguments of `ExactGP` and the following additional arguments:
 - `method` - the sparse gp method to be used (default: `vfe`, other options: `dtc`, `fitc`)

-2. `initialise_params(key, X, X_inducing)` method initialises the parameters of the model. `X_inducing` is a mandatory argument and it is used to initialize the inducing points.
+2. `initialize_params(key, X, X_inducing)` method initializes the parameters of the model. `X_inducing` is a mandatory argument and it is used to initialize the inducing points.

 ## Kernels